 Have you ever seen a dove fly down and sit on someone?
-I have never witnessed this myself, although I have seen pigeons land on someone, usually for food!
-When we lived in England, one of our favorite places to take people was a place in London called Trafalgar Square.
-This area in London seems to be the place where all the pigeons gather!
-Four pigeons will sit on your arm and fight for a spot on your head, too!
-All the time I have been there, though, I have never heard of a dove resting on a person, either there or in the more than 32 countries I have visited.
-Even though doves are of the same genus as pigeons, they are behaviorally very different.
-Here in the above passage of Scripture, we see a description of the Spirit descending like a dove upon the Lord Jesus and remaining.
+I have seen pigeons land on someone, usually for food!
+When my wife and I lived in England, one of our favorite places to take people was a place in London called Trafalgar Square.
+This area in London seems to be where all the pigeons gather!
+Four pigeons will also sit on your arm and fight for a spot on your head!
+I have never heard of a dove resting on a person, though; doves are of the same genus as pigeons but are behaviorally very different.
+In the above passage of Scripture, we see a description of the Spirit descending like a dove upon the Lord Jesus and remaining.
 The Spirit did not look like a dove; He is described as coming like a dove.
-What was on John's mind when he wrote this account?
+What was on John's mind when he drew the analogy of the Holy Spirit's coming like a dove?

 Doves are very timid and skittish.
 By that, I mean that the slightest thing scares them off.
-Any sudden noises, any quick movement and they are gone.
-When we become believers and the Spirit comes to live in us, He remains upon the Christian for the rest of eternity.
+Any sudden noises, any quick movement, and they are gone.
+When we become believers, and the Spirit comes to live in us, He remains with the Christian for the rest of eternity.
 He will never leave us.
-But the presence of the Spirit on us can be easily grieved to the extent that we lose something of the intimacy with the Spirit when we disobey Him.
-The presence of the Spirit, called the anointing by John, the apostle, will remain with us: "As for you, the anointing you received from him remains in you, and you do not need anyone to teach you.
+However, the presence of the Spirit in us can be easily grieved to the extent that we lose something of the intimacy with the Spirit when we disobey Him.
+The presence of the Spirit, called the anointing by John the Apostle, indwells us: "As for you, the anointing you received from him remains in you, and you do not need anyone to teach you.
 But as his anointing teaches you about all things and as that anointing is real, not counterfeit--just as it has taught you, remain in him" (1 John 2:27).
-The presence of the Spirit must be guarded as a sacred trust and nurtured by quick repentance.
-We need to be quick to repent and forsake any sin if we want intimacy with Christ and have the Spirit remain on us.
-The Spirit descended and remained upon Jesus, which means that He was at home as He rested upon the Lord.
+The presence of the Spirit must be guarded as a sacred trust, and nurtured by quick repentance.
+We must be quick to repent and forsake any sin if we want intimacy with Christ and have the Spirit remain ungrieved on us.
+The Spirit descended and remained upon Jesus, meaning He was at home as He rested upon the Lord.